 In the Project Settings, locate the Cloud Messaging tab.

-Copy the Sender ID and the Server key tokens to your clipboard.
+Copy the Server key token to your clipboard.

 Step 4: Add the tokens to your app in Mobile Engage